Robustness through Data Augmentation Loss Consistency: Experiments on invariant tasks

 Neural networks have been widely used in various applications, especially in computer vision.
 However, neural networks are vulnerable to adversarial attacks, such as Fast Gradient Sign Method (FGSM)~\citep{FGSM} and Projected Gradient Descent (PGD)~\citep{madry2018}, where small adversarial perturbations in the input are designed to significantly alter the output prediction.

 In this section, we consider training robust neural networks against adversarial attacks and compare with state-of-the-art baseline models which are specifically designed for this task.
 We evaluate the performance of each algorithm against PGD attacks as well as the clean (no attack-free) accuracy.
 In our approach, the augmented examples $\widetilde{z}$ can be generated by a certain strong attack, such as Projected Gradient Descent (PGD) or CW \citep{carlini2017evaluating}.
 We conduct our experiments on CIFAR-10 dataset and compare our approach with several other state-of-the-art baselines.
 The performance of our algorithm against the Fast Gradient Sign Method (FGSM) and variants of PGD, is summarized in \Cref{tab:robust_nn_results}, which shows that our results are competitive with the baselines.
-We report the performance of DAIR-SQ in \Cref{tab:robust_nn_results} based on the configurations that give the best Clean accuracy (row 3) and the best Robust accuracy against PGD20 (row 6).
-The trade-off curve shown in \Cref{fig:adv-tuning} suggests that by sweeping the value of $\lambda$, DAIR-SQ can achieve a better clean accuracy but a slightly lower PGD20 accuracy, and dominates most of the baseline, while it achieves a similar performance with TRADES.
+We report the performance of DAIR in \Cref{tab:robust_nn_results} based on the configurations that give the best Clean accuracy followed by the best Robust accuracy against PGD20 in parenthesis afterward.
+The trade-off curve shown in \Cref{fig:adv-tuning} suggests that by sweeping the value of $\lambda$, DAIR can achieve a better clean accuracy but a slightly lower PGD20 accuracy, and dominates most of the baseline, while it achieves a similar performance with TRADES.
 Note that the formulation in TRADES is equivalent to consistency regularization with KL divergence between the logits of the original and adversarial images.
 As opposed to our setup, the regularizer term in TRADES is also used in solving the maximization problem to generate adversarial images, whereas we only use the original loss for generating the adversarial examples.

 We also report the accuracy consistency metric (CM) in this experiment in \Cref{tab:robust_nn_results}.
 CM captures the consistency of accuracy on PGD20 attack compared to clean examples.
-We observe that DAIR-SQ outperforms all baselines, which is in line with its best generalization to different attacks.
+We observe that DAIR outperforms all baselines, which is in line with its best generalization to different attacks.